joepalermo/joepalermo.github.io/_posts/2020-12-19-book-review-what-is-thought.md

 WORK-IN-PROGRESS :)

 ## Introduction

 In 2004, physicist Eric Baum published the book *What is Thought* attempting to answer the question of how *“the computational events that take place within the spatial boundaries of your brain can be accounted for by computer science”*.
 In doing so he arrived at many insights which I believe are still not fully appreciated by AI researchers today.

 In describing his work in the introduction to the book he wrote: *“As much as seems warrented, the discussion in this book follows what I perceive to be folk wisdom among computer scientists interested in cognition, but the attempt to pull ideas together and see whether a fully coherent picture emerges will lead us in directions that have been under explored.”* pg.
 2

-The book follows the example of a book published by the famous physicist Erwin Schrodinger in 1944 called *What is Life*.
+The book follows the example of a book published by the famous physicist Erwin Schrödinger in 1944 called *What is Life*.
 The book sought to answer the analogous question of how biology can ultimately be accounted for by physics and chemistry.
 In fact the answers produced by both books are also analogous because they are anchored by evolution:

 *“The situation we have is in fact parallel to that facing Schrodinger: the mind is complex because it is the outcome of evolution.
 Evolution has build thought processes that act unlike the standard algorithms understood by computer scientists.
 To understand the mind we need to understand these thought processes, and the evolutionary process that produced them at a computational level.”* pg.
 2